-Sometimes it feels like every new place that opens is focused around either burgers or pizza.
+Sometimes it feels like every new restaurant focuses on burgers, pizza, or some kind of noodle.
 We aren’t saying we don’t like those foods, but too much grease slows us down.
 And we’re like gazelles or unsponsored triathletes - we run free.
 So it’s nice when a relatively healthy place opens up, the sort of place where you can bring a picky friend and also find something for yourself.
 We call these places healthy-ish.

 If you want to check out a new restaurant but also keep your bod’s status quo, try one of these spots.
 You probably won’t lose any weight, but you won’t gain much either.
 Essentially, you can be as healthy as you want.
 Check them out, because there’s a world of new restaurants beyond burgers and pizza - and if you feel the need to go there, these are the spots.